-The results highlight the strong economic potential of producing up to 35,000 tonnes of battery grade Li_2CO_3 and up to 50,000 tonnes of potassium sulphate (" K_2SO_4 ") per year.
+The PFS highlighted the strong economic potential of producing up to 35,000 tonnes of battery grade Li_2CO_3 , and up to 50,000 tonnes of potassium sulphate (" K_2SO_4 ") per year.
 Refer to the Pilot Plant and Pre-Feasibility Study section below for the highlights of the PFS, and the Company's website and SEDAR for the PFS in its entirety.

-- The Company is continuing to upgrade its pilot plant in Hermosillo and is currently producing lithium carbonate samples for distribution to potential partners in Asia, in calendar Q3 2016. - Discussions are continuing with various Asian offtake partners, banks, debt providers and strategic investors.
-The Company is focused on developing a debt, equity and offtake project financing strategy for the Stage 1, 17,500 tpa lithium carbonate project. - The Company has commenced a Feasibility Study ("FS") for a two stage mine and processing facility to produce up to 35,000 tpa of lithium carbonate at its Sonora Project in northern Mexico.
-As part of this study we will be initiating an infill reserve drilling program, appointing international engineering and technical consultants to undertake the geological resource modeling, metallurgical testwork, mine designs and process engineering, as well as recruiting additional technical personnel with lithium development and operating expertise.
-The Company is currently scheduling to have the FS completed in Q1 2017.
+• Working with the same consultants that prepared the PFS, the Company has commenced a FS for a two stage mine and processing facility to produce up to 35,000 tpa of lithium carbonate.
+As part of this study we have completed an infill reserve drilling program, provided lithium carbonate samples to potential end-users, appointed international engineering and technical consultants to undertake the geological resource modeling, metallurgical testwork, mine designs and process engineering, as well as recruited additional technical personnel with lithium development and operating expertise.
+Ausenco Limited ("Ausenco") has now completed approximately 35% of the FS and is scheduled to have the FS completed in late calendar Q1 2017.
+The Company is fully financed through to the FS, initial project development and the start of the construction stages.